-Hypersonic missiles: UK, US, and Australia to boost defence cooperation
+Hypersonic missiles: UK, US, and Australia to boost defence co-operation

 - Published

-The UK, US, and Australia will begin cooperating on research into hypersonic weapons and how to defend against them, the government has said.
+The UK, US, and Australia will begin co-operating on research into hypersonic weapons and how to defend against them, the government has said.

 The programme will be part of the AUKUS partnership, a security pact announced by the three countries last year.